ahennechart/DeepProject/README.md

 # Deep Project

 In this Deep Learning project, we worked on face expression recognition.
 It is based on a CNN algorithm which is trained and tested on the database CK+ using a very simple Architecture.
-We obtained a validation accuracy of 86% (more or less 2%).
+We obtained a validation accuracy of 86% (more or less 2%)(without WeightedCrossentropy).

 ## Usage and dependencies